Embark COI vs UC Davis VGL Haplotype vs Laboklin Heterozygosity of a Golden Retriever

 - Having “diverse” or “rare” DLA haplotypes doesn’t mean a dog is more disease-resistant overall.

-- Conversely, common DLA haplotypes aren’t necessarily bad.
+- Conversely, common DLA haplotypes are not necessarily bad.

 - The test’s value depends on the size and diversity of the reference database for Golden Retrievers.

-- If certain lines (e.g., field vs. show) are underrepresented, the results may skew toward what’s in the database.
+- If certain lines (field vs. show) are underrepresented, the results may skew toward what is in the database.

 - As of July 2025 just under 1000 Golden Retrievers have been profiled by UC Davis VGL